turbot/steampipe-plugin-googlesheets/docs/index.md

   # The spreadsheet ID can be found in the spreadsheet's URL, e.g., https://docs.google.com/spreadsheets/d/11iXfj-RHpFsil7_hNK-oQjCqmBLlDfCvju2AOF-ieb4
   # spreadsheet_id = "11iXfj-RHpFsil7_hNK-oQjCqmBLlDfCvju2AOF-ieb4"

-  # If no sheets are specified, then all sheets will be retrieved
+  # List of sheets that will be created as dynamic tables.
+  # No dynamic tables will be created if this arg is empty or not set.
+  # Wildcard based searches are supported.

+  # For example:
+  #  - "*" matches all sheets
+  #  - "Student*" matches all sheets starting with "Student"
+  #  - "Books" matches a sheet named "Books"

+  # Defaults to all sheets
-  # sheets = ["Dashboard", "Students", "Books", "Marks", "Employees"]
+  # sheets = ["*"]

   # You may connect to Google Sheet using more than one option: